Yashwanthv21/100-SmartContracts/README.md

 - Init the repo with Truffle and its default contract.
 - Make changes to deploy the contract in the network in the file truffle.js

+## Day 2 Hello World

+- This contract is a simple one, that just prints `Hello World Contract`.

+## Day 3 Airthmetic Contract

+- This contract takes input of two numbers and returns the sum of the two numbers.